mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 class cruiser that is reserved for important operations.
-The official name of the cruiser is that of the ancient Vilani archives, Argushiigi Admegulasha Bilanidin , but the scouts call her the Librarian or ‘Libby’ for short.
-In addition to these, there are almost always elements from the Core Sector Fleet present in the system.
+The official name of the cruiser is that of the ancient Vilani archives, Argushiigi Admegulasha Bilanidin , but the scouts call her the Librarian or 'Libby' for short.
+In addition to these, there are almost always elements from the [[Core sector]]  Fleet present in the system.

 In addition to serving as custodians of Encyclopaediopolis, the scout base includes extensive training facilities and a specialized fleet of x-boats and tenders.
-When new and important discoveries are made, the x-boat fleet is activated and its spacecraft are sent to Capital and other key worlds.
+When new and important discoveries are made, the x-boat fleet is activated and its spacecraft are sent to [[Capital]] and other key worlds.
 The last major data dump to Reference occurred in 1065 when the Second Grand Imperial Survey was completed.